alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/FilterStatus-v1.md

 | Access     | read-only                                                |
 | Annotation | org.freedesktop.DBus.Property.EmitsChangedSignal = true  |

-* filterLifeInDays is the manufacturers expected time between cleaning/ replacement.
-Used to convert percentage into days remaining.
+ExpectedLifeInDays is the manufacturers expected time between cleaning/ replacement.
+This is the design life of the recommended filter, and can be used to convert percentage into days remaining. using the formula:

+* DaysRemaining: = ExpectedLifeDays*LifeRemaining.

 0xFFFF indicate no life estimate available.
 0 indicates less than 1 day.
 Should change to const once that feature is available in Core.

 #### IsCleanable